abhi3700/eosio_dci_contracts/dciico/README.md

 ## TODO
 * [ ] Store all the fund record into different scope of same table as per phases.
 As of now, all the fund_transferred are added up & cumulative is shown.

+## Transaction History
+1. For Jungle 3 Testnet, view [here](https://jungle3history.cryptolions.io/v2/history/get_actions?account=dciuser11112)
+1. Copy the JSON response from above and paste it into [here](http://jsonviewer.stack.hu/) to see in JSON format.